John Braxton Hicks: Career

 In 1856 Hicks was appointed assistant obstetric physician at Guy's Hospital and full physician in 1868.
 In 1888 he became obstetric physician at St Mary's Hospital, London.
 Hicks was the first physician to describe the bipolar and other methods of the version of a fetus.
 In 1872, he described the uterine contractions not resulting in childbirth now known as Braxton Hicks contractions.

 In 1862 he was elected a Fellow of the Royal Society by virtue of his interest in Natural History, about which he wrote numerous papers.
 He gave the Hunterian Oration to the Hunterian Society in 1868 and was elected their president for 1879.

 Personal life

 Hicks fathered coroner Athelstan Braxton Hicks (b.
 1854 - d.
 1902).

 Death

-Hicks died at Barratt Homes of The Brackens, Brackley, West Northamptonshire, England on August 28, 1897 at age 74 and is buried at St Thomas Church, Winchester, Hampshire.
-In his honor, an obstetric ward at St Thomas' Hospital was named after him (now currently closed).
+Hicks died at Barratt Homes of The Brackens, Brackley, West Northamptonshire, England on 28 August 1897 at age 74 and is buried at St Thomas Church, Winchester, Hampshire.
+In his honour, an obstetric ward at St Thomas' Hospital was named after him (now currently closed).